opencog/cogserver/README.md

 OpenCog or AtomSpace processes (e.g. robot control, large batch-job processing or long-running data-mining servers.)

-Having a netowrk command line is notable: by default, Python does not allow multiple users to access it at the same time.
+Having a network command line is notable: by default, Python does not allow multiple users to access it at the same time.
 As to scheme/guile, there is an ice-9 REPL server, but the CogServer is an order of magnitude faster, lower latency/higher